M0nkeyPr0grammer/Create-Forge-Frontier/patch_notes.md

 - Fix Molten Malachite Compacting Recipe
 - Created New Energetic Recipes replacing Reaction Chamber Recipes
 - Created New Jetpack curios slot, and added Jetpacks to said slot
+- Adjusted Forge Rocket Engine Recipe to use Netherite Jetpack instead of Bismuth Jetpack
 ### **FTB**
 - Added any new screenshots for Quests
 ### **Minecraft**